siv-org/siv/src/spec/siv-spec.md

 ### Step 1.
 Invitations sent to Voters

+The Election begins with Administrators delivering to each voter their `Voter Auth Tokens`.

+The specific process for issuing Voter Tokens is up to Election Administrators.

+This can include any combination of:

+1. Verified email
+2. Verified SMS messages
+3. Verified physical mail letters
+4. Drawn signature verification
+5. Photo verification of Government IDs and/or selfies
+6. IP address geolocation
+7. Unique codes given in-person
+8. Time-based One-Time Passwords

+Each has their own trade-offs in terms of (a) speed, (b) cost, (c) ease-of-use, (d) difficulty to attack, and (e) accessibility.

+SIV is intentionally flexible and non-prescriptive on this point, to accommodate different elections' and jurisdictions' requirements.

+For some voters, such as Overseas voters who already receive invitations to vote via email, sticking with email alone might be sufficient.
+This can be augmented by also requiring additional factors like drawn signatures, to improve upon existing processes.

+For other voters that are easier to reach via physical mail, Admins can elect to continue to send them physical letters with unique codes per voter to verify their receipt.

+In this way, SIV can match the Voter Authentication requirements of existing processes, while upgrading the return ballot process to be faster, more accessible, and fully verifiable.

+No matter which methods are chosen, the entire process leaves a written audit trail, for independent verification.

+As already mentioned in Pre-A, Election Administrators can invalidate individual Auth Tokens & generate new ones, as necessary for remediation, such as if a voter accidentally leaks or loses theirs.

 ### Step 2.
 Voters Make Selections & Encrypt Their Vote

 ### Step 3.
 Voters Submit Encrypted Votes